Arts

 Air & Water Quality

 Air and Water Quality Air and water quality has improved over the last couple decades but remain at levels that can harm public health, particularly the most vulnerable.
-Despite improvement in air and water pollution levels in Houston’s three-county region over the last two decades, People of Color and low-income communities continue to bear a …
+Despite improvement in water and air pollution levels in Houston’s three-county region over the last two decades, People of Color and low-income communities continue to bear a …

 Environment